vottri/Docker/README.md

 ===========================================================================
 ## 1. Lab Setup <a name="1"></a>

+Login to Azure portal with your Microsoft Azure account.

 Create Azure Linux VM with OS image of **Ubuntu Server 20.04 LTS**.
 I am going to name this VM **ub01** You can choose the name of VM as you want.

 ![lab1-1](https://raw.githubusercontent.com/vottri/Docker/main/images/lab1-1.png)